IUS-CS/c490-project-mnbacala/README.md

 ## 2.3 Communication

 * Your app must demonstrate that it communicates with the outside world, with either another device or an external resource

+***

+In my app's user interface, it will consist of five screens, a home screen, one screen for clothing posts, one screen for shoe posts, one screen for both clothing and shoe posts, and a webviewer.

+Regarding the data persistence requirement, the data will be cached within the device storage.
+When the app is paused, the application's current state will be saved, and when the app resumes, it will start at the save state.
+The user will be able to swipe right from the edge of the screen to return back to the previous menu.
+The user will not lose any input data when swiching between screens, the save state will be stored locally.
+When switching screens, the app will seamlessly save and restore the user's UI state to ensure the user's user interface state expectation.

+CartIt will communicate with the outside world via Wi-fi and will communicate with the reddit API.
+The app will communicate with the reddit API to pull data upon pushing one of the buttons.

 ## Section 3 – MVC Breakdown of Your App